logo

 Chords in the Key of D♯ Phrygian

-When stacking thirds on each scale degree of the D♯ Phrygian scale, the following diatonic chords emerge:
+When stacking thirds on each scale degree of the D♯ Phrygian scale, the following diatonic triads emerge:

 Related Scales and Modes

-If you enjoy the sound of D♯ Phrygian, you may also like:
+If you enjoy playing in D♯ Phrygian, you may also like:

 D♯ Phrygian Scale FAQs